avaframe/AvaFrame/docs/DFAnumerics.rst

 friction force that can be added.
 This maximal force is added if the particles are flowing.
 If not, the friction force equals the driving forces.
 See :cite:`MaVi2003` for more information.

+In the default setup (``ResistanceModel =  default``), either detrainment or the extra resistance force is applied within the resistance area, depending on the thickness and speed of the flow.
+See :ref:`theoryCom1DFA:Resistance:` for more details.

 Entrainment force
 ~~~~~~~~~~~~~~~~~~~~~~~
 The term :math:`- \overline{u_i}\,\rho_0\,\frac{\mathrm{d}(A\,\overline{h})}{\mathrm{d}t}`